awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_compliance.md

 # Manage compliance for AWS Managed Microsoft AD<a name="ms_ad_compliance"></a>

 You can use AWS Managed Microsoft AD to support your Active Directory–aware applications, in the AWS Cloud, that are subject to the following compliance requirements\.
-However, your applications will not adhere to compliance requirements if you use Simple AD or AD Connector\.
+However, your applications will not adhere to compliance requirements if you use Simple AD\.

 ## Supported compliance standards<a name="supportedcompliancead"></a>